heptarch/heptarch.github.io/drafts/demon.md

   </p>

 ɰ..
-The waters of Aberdeen Quay are stilled—the Ashen House an empty box of stone—its genius fled—and the sky fluorescent with unfamiliar suns.
+The waters of Aberdeen Quay are stilled—the Ashen House an empty box of stone, its genius fled—the sky fluorescent with unfamiliar suns.
+Ellen looks up, the Rev. Daniel Dewar beside her.

 <i>Child, what should you like to do?</i>